felixlu/awesome-stars/topics.md

 ## cybersecurity

-- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - [NeurIPS 2024] SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
-It can also be employed for offensive cybersecurity or competitive coding challenges
+- [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It can also be employed for offensive cybersecurity or competitive coding challenges.
+[NeurIPS 2024
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
-- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - NHP: A lightweight cryptography-driven Zero Trust networking protocol at the OSI 5th layer to hide your server and data from attackers.
+- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - A lightweight cryptography-driven Zero Trust protocol to safeguard servers and data from attackers by leveraging resource-hiding and encryption algorithms.

 ## dart